Frequently Asked Questions

 - I'm [such and such major].
 Can I study abroad?

-- Yes.
-UCF Abroad believes every student should have opportunity to study abroad if they feel it will help them achieve their academic and life goals.
-While some majors have a structure that is more "open" to study abroad experiences others may require more coordination and planning.
+- Yes, all majors or minors can study abroad.
+UCF Abroad believes every student should have an opportunity to study abroad if they feel it will help them achieve their academic, personal and professional goals.
+While some majors have a structure that is more "open" to study abroad experiences, this does not prevent any one major from going abroad.
+Certain majors may require more careful planning and coordination than others, which simply requires you to begin researching sooner rather than later!

 - Can freshmen study abroad?